MirantisContainers/mke-docs/content/docs/concepts/architecture/configuration.md

   role: worker
 ```

+For users migrating from MKE3, it is possible to pass some options to `mkectl` to migrate your settings directly from MKE3.

+To pass in a downloaded MKE3 config file set the `--mke3-config` flag.
+This will convert the local MKE3 config into a valid MKE4 config.

+`mkectl init --mke3-config /path/to/mke3-config.toml`

+Alternatively you can provide `mkectl` with the credentials to connect to an MKE3 Cluster, which will allow `mkectl` to retrieve the MKE3 config itself and then convert it to an MKE4 config.

+`mkectl init --mke3-admin-username admin --mke3-admin-password password --mke3-hostname mke3.example.com`

 ### Choosing Addons
 A core part of MKE4 is the ability to selectively install addons from from a set of curated and tested addons. `mkectl init` will enable a set of default addons that are considered core to MKE4.
 You can modify the generated config to enable/disable additional addons as you wish, as well as modify settings on each particular addon.